LilyTronics/lily_py_unit_test/test_runner.md

         # Creates a single HTML file with all the results
         # See example in: examples/example_report.html
         'create_html_report': True,

+        # Open the HTML report in the default browser
+        'open_in_browser': True,

         # Run only the test suites in this list, skip others
         'include_test_suites': [